Why Are My Google Reviews Missing or Disappearing?

 We recommend making a weekly or monthly routine of copying new business reviews to a separate document file.
 As soon as you notice drops in your business reviews, you can now compare the actual review page to your backup to determine which ones went missing.

-That’s because your reviews help you bring in new clients and encourage repeat buyers to try your other products/services.
+That’s because your reviews help bring in new clients and encourage repeat buyers to try your other products/services.
 Besides, performing a review audit can go a long way in making data-driven decisions for your website.